fetchai/docs-archived/docs/oef/advertising.md

 An attribute of a schema can be `optional` in the case where an attribute is inapplicable.

-Attribues can also have descriptions.
+Attributes can also have descriptions.
 Let's look at a bookshop scenario.

 A bookshop may like to include the following properties of its books as attributes in the SDK: